Run the Alps logo

 The trip

-Our most demanding trips, – often more than 15 miles (24 km) with 6,000 ft (1800 m) of climbing and descending per day.
+Our most demanding trips – often more than 16 miles (26 km) with 6,000 ft (1800 m) of climbing and descending per day.
 You may be “fast-packing”, carrying a heavier load in a larger vest or pack.
 The terrain will often be steep and technical.
-There are no options for bailing out.
+There are rarely options for bailing out.
 Some days can be skipped, though generally only in the event of an injury, medical condition, or serious fatigue.

 Blog